What Is A Box Sash Window?

-Sash windows are a hugely popular home improvement option for house and period properties throughout the UK.
-The elegant sash window design has been a favourite amongst homeowners since as early as the 17th century and continue to be popular today.
+They are a hugely popular home improvement option for house and period properties throughout the UK.
+The elegant design has been a favourite amongst homeowners since as early as the 17th century and continue to be popular today.

 The difference between box sash windows and sliding sash windows is purely mechanical.
 The windows themselves can be nearly indistinguishable from each other visually.
 However, there are some distinct differences that will help you identify the difference between the two.

-Sprial balances are a modern alternative to weights and pulleys and provide a more simple mechanism for sash windows and modern alternatives.
+Sprial balances are a modern alternative to weights and pulleys and provide a more simple mechanism for period windows and modern alternatives.

-Should I choose a box sash window or a sliding sash window?
+Should I choose a box sash or sliding sash?

-Whether you should opt for a box sash window or not is entirely dependant on what it is you hope to gain from your sash windows.
+Whether you should opt for a box sash window or not is entirely dependant on what it is you hope to gain from your period windows.

-Box sash windows are the traditional sash window option for timber sash windows and do offer authenticity.
+Box sash windows are the traditional period window option for timber windows and do offer authenticity.
 However, newer methods of opening sash windows were developed due to the costly and high maintenance nature of weights and pulleys.
 Sash cords can become worn quickly and cause box sash window opening issues.
-Advancements in sash window technology have allowed sash window manufactures to offer authentic sash window designs that offer modern performance benefits.
+Advancements in window technology have allowed sash window manufactures to offer authentic window designs that offer modern performance benefits.

-Spring balanced sash windows are the sliding sash window option for many budgets.
-It is a modern sash window option that will give your property a traditional appearance and will fit well with most building styles.
-Furthermore, here at The Rose Collection, our sash windows have been approved for listed building and conservation areas due to their authentic appearance.
+Spring balanced windows are the sliding sash option for many budgets.
+It is a modern period window option that will give your property a traditional appearance and will fit well with most building styles.
+Furthermore, here at The Rose Collection, our traditional windows have been used in listed buildings and conservation areas due to their authentic appearance.

 Our stunning collection perfectly emulates the appearance of box sash windows without the need for pulleys and weights.
 The iconic vertical sliding operation is at the heart of sash window operation and we have worked hard to emulate this is in the most authentic way possible.
 The torsion balance is concealed inside a plastic tube and hidden within the window frame.
 The loaded spring is adjusted to create the perfect tension for a smooth but firm opening every time.